hyperstack-org/hyperstack/docs/activerecord_api.md

 ### Interfacing to React

-HyperMesh uses the React to deliver your model data to the client without you having to create extra APIs or specialized controllers.
+HyperMesh integrates with React to deliver your model data to the client without you having to create extra APIs or specialized controllers.
 The key idea of React is that when state (or params) change, the portions of the display effected by this data will be updated.

-HyperMesh automatically creates state objects that will be updated as server side data is loaded, or changes.
+HyperMesh automatically creates react state objects that will be updated as server side data is loaded, or changes.
+When these states change the associated parts of the display will be updated.

 A brief overview of how this works will help you understand the how HyperMesh gets the job done.